 The first month should be spent in reading about the exam and understanding what is in store for you.
 It is assumed that you are taking the civil services plunge because you are sure of your choice of career as a civil servant or diplomat.
-Get a copy of the latest UPSC syllabus and go through it subtly.
+Get a copy of the latest UPSC syllabus and go through it carefully.
 You don’t have to decide an optional at this stage.
 Be absolutely sure of the entire UPSC exam process and pattern.
 Make sure you are eligible.
 You should also start reading a newspaper (preferably ‘The Hindu’) daily.
 You are also advised to visit BYJU’S Free IAS prep daily for news analysis and exam-related info and news.
 Prepare a list of study material you have to buy or borrow, and acquire them.
 Talk to seniors or mentors and gather useful tips from them.

 Months 2 – 5